 The marketplace will be saved as a company solution in the Available tab on the left menu.

-After saving the solution to Company Solutions, Solution designers must create a network for the solution from OPUS Administration.
+After saving the solution as a Company Solution, Solution designers must create a network for the solution from OPUS Administration.

 - Select the Main Menu